sandstorm/Neos.WhatsNewEditor.InMyProject/README.md

 ### Installation

-As long as it is not released:
+As long as it is not published on packagist:
-* add github repo to your repositories:
+* add github repo to your repositories in your `composer.json`:
 ```json
 "repositories": {
     ...